ndxbxrme/ndx-server/README.md

 - `ndx.setAuthCookie(req, res)` used internally

 other modules can add extra properties and methods to the `ndx` object, eg `ndx-passport` which adds `ndx.passport` for the other passport modules to use.

+### `all ndx modules get auto-loaded by default, so all you need to do is npm install them`

 ## modules